-Glen Campbell has it and is talking about it, my best friend’s father just died from it and my own grandfather has a variation of it.
-According to a Harvard School of Public Health survey 25% of us fear developing this disease more than any other.
-Alzheimer’s dementia – the progressive loss of mental and physical function that starts as an anxious worry, peaks as a plaintive whine, and years later ends in a quiet wimper.
+According to a 2021 Center for Disease Control survey, this disease is the second most feared, even more than a heart attack or stroke.
+It’s known as Alzheimer’s dementia, which includes the progressive loss of mental and physical function that starts as an anxious worry, peaks as a plaintive whine, and years later ends in a quiet wimper.

 Dementia, meaning “without mind” in Latin, is the loss of cognitive function and usually occurs in progressive stages associated with aging.
 It is a syndrome in which areas of memory, language, attention and problem solving are affected.
 It reduces the ability to learn new information, retain or recall past experience.
 There is also loss of ability to reason, patterns of thoughts, emotions, and ability to perform activities.

 Alzheimer’s dementia was first described in 1906 by German psychiatrist and neuropathologist Alois Alzheimer.
 The exact cause of Alzheimer’s is uncertain but it is a disease of “plaques and tangles”.
 Intense research is pointing to the role of oxidation and inflammation as a causative factor.
 Thousands of studies seek a novel compound that will prevent or treat Alzheimer’s but as yet there is no cure.

 In Alzheimer’s the intricate and delicate neuronal pathways of the brain start to wither and die while sticky protein plaques call “beta-amyloid” begin to accumulate and further disturb the brain signals.
 Structural tubules call “tau proteins” within the neurons that normally help keep them aligned for nutrient transport become tangled and thrown into disarray.
 The result is an accumulation of plaques and tangles that turn the brain circuits into “muck”.
 Over time neurons die and the brain shrinks.